-The other day I was doing a wood working project for Stef but didn’t have the correct size brad nail.
+The other day I was doing a woodworking project for Stef but didn’t have the correct size brad nail.
 I have a hardware store just minutes away so I could have yelled inside, gone, and been back in minutes.
-Instead I went in and got Isaiah ready to go with me.
+Instead, I went in and got I (3) ready to go with me.

 Although it’s much easier and more relaxing to run errands by myself I try to always take at least one child with me.
 This slows me down, creates the potential for extra issues, and cuts into my precious alone time…and it totally worth it.